uchicago-library/ldr_metadatastorage/README.md

   - ```http://purl.org/dc/elements/1.1/``` which this document refers to with the shorthand dc
   - ```http://purl.org/dc/terms/``` which this document refers to with the shorthand dcterms
 - have a field core which contains metadata that follows the instructions for a /collection/[collection identifier]/core
-- may have a field extensions which contains at least one extension field which must have a field name, type and data
+- may have a field proxies which contains at least one proxy field which must a field data
-  - type is the format of the extension metadata.
-It can be text, xml or json
-  - identifier is the primary access point for the extension metadata
-  - data contains the extension metadata body
+- field data MUST contain base64 representation of a proxy metadata
+- a proxy field may have a field dc:description

 ```xml
 <?xml version="1.0" encoding="utf-8"?>